cmatth25/722_Group/TreeBuilding.md

 #### GOI

 If you're looking for something else, there may be a specific tool similar to barrnap.
-Alternatively, if your genome is annotated you can usefaidx.

 First search gff or other annotation file for your GOI
 ```